 Criticism of the concept

 Apart from the criticism of the workability and feasibility, the idea of mind uploading offers an instrumental view of the human body.
-The body is no different than an envelope.
 In addition, striving for a suitable computer substrate is only logical from the philosophy that we as human beings are already a kind of computer.

 From that perspective, the current computer age is the lens through which we look at people.
 Earlier technologies in history show other metaphors [link below]:

 - Thanks to their innovations in the field of water such as pumps, the Greeks and Romans were particularly interested in body juices;

 - During the Renaissance, the clock was a metaphor for life;

 - At the time of the industrial revolution, people were viewed from that perspective.
 Think of proverbs and sayings such as the ‘cogs in your head’ or ‘blow off steam’;

 - Now the comparison with energy and batteries plays an important role, such as ‘charging’ and ‘refueling’ [link below]